andreidumitrescu95/Python-Sorting-Algorithm-Visualizer/README.md

 ## The Project

+The project is implemented in Python using Pygame.
+The program allows the user to choose from a selection of sorting algorithms, select the number of elements to be sorted and also input the speed at which the visualization process will execute.

 ## The Algorithms

 **Bubble Sort** - is one of the simpler sorting algorithms as it repeatedly steps through the list comparing adjacent elements and swapping them in case they are not in ascending order.
 Worst case performance will be met when the array is entirely reversed so we would get O(n^2) comparisons and swaps.
 Best case would be if the array would be already sorted and it would amount to O(n) comparisons and O(1) swaps.